Rodney Brondial: Professional career

 After finishing his studies at Adamson, Brondial applied for the 2014 PBA draft.
 He was picked by Ginebra with their 6th overall pick.

 On November 16, 2015, Brondial and a 2018 second round pick were traded to Barako Bull in exchange for Jervy Cruz.

 On May 11, 2016, Brondial was traded to the Magnolia/Star Hotshots along with RR Garcia for two rookies Mark Cruz along with Norbert Torres and veteran guard Jonathan Uyloan.
 In his second year with the team, Brondial won his first PBA championship against the Alaska Aces in Game 6 of the 2018 Governors' Cup finals series, 4–2.

 Brondial was part of the trade that sent Alaska guard Chris Banchero to the Star Hotshots in the latter part of 2019.
 Brondial was seen as "super reliable" by his new coach, Jeffrey Cariaso, as he flourishes as one of the big men of the Aces, who beat the NorthPorth Batang Pier at the resumption of the "PBA bubble" on November 6, 2020, when he scored 16 points and grabbed 10 rebounds.

 On January 6, 2022, Brondial became an unrestricted free agent.
 He was offered a two-year contract extension but declined.
 Later that day, he signed a three-year contract with the San Miguel Beermen.

+With the PBA Philippine Cup finals series tied at 2-2, Brondial scored 17 points and 15 rebounds in the Beermen's pivotal Game 5 win over the TNT Tropang 5G on January 30, 2026.